benja27/awsomebooks/README.md

 # 📖 [Mariano's Porfolio] <a name="about-project"></a>

-**[Awsome Books]** is a practice of responsive Design and JS DOM manipulation as capstone of the first module
+**[Awsome Books]** is a practice about manipulating DOM and using objects to store data, also preserve data in local storage

 ## 🛠 Built With <a name="built-with"></a>